 Canada thistle, musk thistle and houndstongue are the primary species, and they are treated annually.
-Noxious weeds were not much of a problem this year due to the extreme drought that reduced plant growth in general.
+Noxious weeds did not appear to be abundant other than for occasional musk thistle along the road.

 Cropland management:

 Landowners actively irrigate, but do not cut hay.